The laws of physics are written in the language of mathematics, so a solid footing in math will be fundamental to your education.

 - Math 217 – Differential Equations

-If you want to be a physics major, you probably like math pretty well, so this should be fine.
-If you don’t like math, it’s okay; you’ll learn to love it during college.
-If you’re math anxious, don’t be!: “an educated person doesn’t go around saying, I’m not a reading person.”
-Here’s another article: there’s no such thing as a math person.
+If you don’t like math, it’s okay; you’ll learn to appreciate (or accept) it during college.
+If you’re math-anxious, don’t worry there are plenty of resources on campus to help!
+Here’s an article: there’s no such thing as a math person.

-If you started out college in upper-level math courses, you’ll likely be excused from the Math 217 requirement.
-However, make sure you know the contents of the course; in undergrad physics courses, you’ll mainly focus on grinding through messy math and, in upper-level courses, developing mathematical and physical intuition — not writing formal proofs.
+Depending on your high school math background, you may be excused from some of the math requirements.
+However, make sure you know the contents of the course you’ll place out of; in undergrad physics courses, you’ll mainly focus on grinding through messy math and, in upper-level courses, developing mathematical and physical intuition — not writing formal proofs.

-You’re also going to have to learn how to program if you want to go into any sort of physics or tech-related job.
-If you know how to already, it’s easy to test out of Intro Computer Science – you do this at the beginning of each fall.
-Once you know one language it’s not too tough to learn another: you can usually pick up new skills as you go along, especially in courses or if you work in a research lab.
+You’ll likely want to learn how to program if you want to go into a physics or tech-related job.
+If you know how to already, it’s possible to test out of Intro Computer Science – you do this at the beginning of each fall.
+Typically once you know one language it’s much easier to learn another: you can usually pick up new skills as you go along, especially in courses or if you work in a research lab.

 If you want guided instruction in a specific computer program or language, parse through the math and engineering departments’ course offerings.
 Here are just a few examples of past courses and the languages taught: